wsingleton/jvm/README.md

 ## Attribution
 - The compressed binaries for Java v9 to Java v16 are provided by [OpenJDK](https://openjdk.java.net/)
+- The Java v8 compressed binaries for linux are provided by the developer of this tool, which was originally sourced from OpenJDK.

 ## Platform Support
 - Ubuntu v19 and v20 (suspected to be compatible will all Linux distributions)